-Cartograf is an open-source, interactive and collaborative mapping and drawing application, built for students and teachers in Quebec.
-Anyone can create and share maps, collect and analyze images, and work collaboratively on class projects!
-Cartograf is not meant for corporate use.
-See our Tech pages to install your own?.
+Cartograf is an open-source, interactive and collaborative mapping and drawing application, built for students in Quebec.
+Anyone is welcome sign up, create and share maps, collect and analyze images, and work collaboratively on class projects!
+However, Cartograf is NOT meant for long-term map creations or corporate use.
+(Teachers looking to store work permanently should contact us!
+And others can see our Tech pages to install their own version on their sites.

-Help/Aide page! page for instructions and video tutorials on Creating Maps, Navigation tips, Drawing Tools, adding images and other documents to locations and shape areas, etc. Here you can also discover exactly how to share a map, and use Cartograf as a collaborative mapping tool, where students can work together on projects using a simple share-code only members know.
+Help/Aide page! page for instructions and video tutorials on Creating Maps, Navigation tips, Drawing Tools, adding images and other documents to locations and shape areas, etc. Discover exactly how to share a map, and use Cartograf as a collaborative tool, where students can work together on projects using a simple share-code only they know.

 Contact page for information and specific licenses regarding some of the icons and graphics we have used.
 Find us some new icons!
 If you have an icon you like on https://mapicons.mapsmarker.com, let us know!

 Tour a few of our sample mapping scenarios below.
 They can be used as they are in your classes, or they can provide models for teachers to use while preparing their own scenarios for student use.
 See also our SCÉNARIOS EN FRANÇAIS